How to Use Ninject as Dependency Injection with ASP.NET MVC

 Interface

-In C# for using Dependency Injection, you'll define your interface and class which will implement this interface.
-Once you defined interface and bind the relation via Ninject, then you could use this interface at other layer or same layer and without knowing what's the detail implementation about the specific interface.
+In C#, for using Dependency Injection you'll define your interface and a class that implements this interface.
+Once you define the interface and bind the relation via Ninject, you can use this interface at other layers without knowing the detail implementation.

 namespace NinjectConstructorInjectionWeb